Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Preliminaries

+\begin{remark} The assumption that the fixed point $\bm{x}=\bm{0}$ is invariant under all perturbations is relatively conservative.
+One of application scenarios of this assumption is that the steady state of the real system is fixed however, an uncertain (or, perturbed) model rather than a deterministic model was established to capture behaviors of the system due to incomplete information, e.g., \cite{camilli2001,topcu2010,chesi2013}. \end{remark}

-Systems with locally exponentially stable equilibria are widely studied in existing literatures, e.g., \cite{khalil1996}.
+Systems with locally exponentially stable equilibria are widely studied in the existing literature, e.g., \cite{khalil1996}.
 Since it is not enough to know that the system will converge to an equilibrium eventually in many applications, there is a need to estimate how fast the system approaches $\bm{0}$.
-The concept of exponential stability can be used for this purpose \cite{slotine1991}. \oomit{A lemma used to determine whether the origin is a uniformly locally exponentially stable equilibrium of system \eqref{systems} is presented as follows.
-Its proof is given in Appendix. \begin{lemma} The origin is uniformly locally exponentially stable for \eqref{systems} in a neighborhood of the origin if $\sup_{\bm{d}\in D}\mathtt{Re}(\lambda(A))<0$, where $\mathtt{Re}(\lambda(A))$ is the real part of the matrix $\lambda(A)=\frac{\partial \bm{f}}{\partial \bm{x}}\mid_{\bm{x}=\bm{0}}$. \end{lemma} }
+The concept of exponential stability can be used for this purpose \cite{slotine1991}.

 The goal of this paper is to synthesize robust domains of attraction of the origin for system \eqref{systems}.
-The maximal robust domain of attraction, which is the set of states such that every possible trajectory starting from it will approach the origin while never leaving the constraint set $\mathcal{X}$, is formally formulated in Definition \ref{RDA}. \begin{definition}[(Maximal) Robust Domain of Attraction] Assume that The maximal robust domain of attraction $\mathcal{R}$ is defined as
+The maximal robust domain of attraction, which is the set of states such that every possible trajectory starting from it will approach the origin while never leaving the state constraint set $\mathcal{X}$, is formally formulated in Definition \ref{RDA}. \begin{definition}[(Maximal) Robust Domain of Attraction] Denote The maximal robust domain of attraction $\mathcal{R}$ is defined as

-A robust domain of attraction $\Omega$ is a subset of the maximal robust domain of attraction $\mathcal{R}$, i.e. $\Omega\subseteq \mathcal{R}$. \end{definition}
+A robust domain of attraction $\Omega$ is a subset of the maximal robust domain of attraction $\mathcal{R}$, i.e., $\Omega\subseteq \mathcal{R}$. \end{definition}